How Does Alcohol Affects The Brain?, It is very Bad

 Mesolimbic pathway

-It explains why addiction is hard to conquer; the pattern held together that way in the mind and is ingrained.
+It explains why addiction is hard to conquer; the pattern held together that way in the mind is ingrained.

 Neuropathological studies have demonstrated a considerable decrease in the number of neurons in the prefrontal cortex of alcoholics and generally reduced brain mass relative to controls (non-alcohol drinkers).